2019-20 Start of School Campaign

 College Board’s SAT School Day Coordinator Training

-OSSE is partnering with College Board to offer an SAT School Day training for school coordinators for the 2019-20 school year.
+OSSE is pleased to announce it's partnering with College Board to offer a SAT School Day training for school coordinators for the 2019-20 school year.
 This training will be led by College Board staff in preparation for the upcoming senior SAT School Day on Wednesday, Oct.
 16, 2019.

 Topics will include:

-This training is highly recommended for any staff who are new to conducting or managing SAT School Day.
+This training is highly recommended for any staff that are new to conducting or managing SAT School Day.